Subscription

 .then((response) => {

-console.log(response.list); // All posts user 'A' uploaded to table 'Posts' in subscription group 1.
+console.log(response.list); // All records user A uploaded to the Posts table as subscription records.

 });TIP